 Denver Colorado is an exciting city to visit, one mile high near the Rocky Mountains.
 From its beginning in 1858 as a gold-mining town, it has grown around the South Platte River, Cherry Creek, and historic Colfax Avenue to encompass several communities and many things to do.
-More about Denver: Stapleton & Aurora, Cherry Creek & Washington Park, Capitol Hill & Lincoln Park.
+More about Denver: Stapleton & Aurora, Cherry Creek & Washington Park, Capitol Hill & Lincoln Park, Downtown.

 Cheesman Park and City Park are east of downtown Denver.
 These parks are home to two wonderful sites to visit.

 Denver Botanic Gardens is located in historic Cheesman Park, south of 13th Avenue.
 Gardens and horticultural collections are displayed on 24 acres of land with water features, architectural objects, and fantastic artwork.
 Plan to spend 2 or more hours when you visit.
 The parking deck is on York on the east side, across from the gardens.
 There is some street parking in the neighborhood.
 You enter through an elegant gift shop to buy your tickets.

 This such a great place to walk and wander: tropical conservatory, herb garden, Bible garden, art work, Victorian garden, Monet garden, and more.
 I especially enjoyed the Boettcher Memorial Tropical Conservatory and the Monet Pool.
 There are so many pockets and quiet places to reflect.
 And there are permanent sculptures and artwork along with regular exhibits.
 Admission is $12.50 for adults.
 Check the website for seasonal hours. https://www.botanicgardens.org/york-street/our-gardens You can take virtual tours of the Gardens at this link: http://navigate.botanicgardens.org/weboi/oecgi2.exe/INET_ECM_ListTours